codebar/tutorials/js/lesson3/tutorial.md

 > Use the `array[index]` notation to retrieve the colors at the random position.

-Set `.preview`'s background color, to the random color code.
+Set `.preview`'s background color to the random color code.

 ##Bonus